sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String*.
 Identifier for the dimensionList.
 However, this value is fixed to "DimensionDescriptor".
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
-* dimensions - *Array* *optional*.
-The *[dimension](#dimension)* object describes the structure of a dimension, which is defined as a statistical concept used (most probably together with other statistical concepts) to identify a statistical series, such as a time series, e.g. a statistical concept indicating certain economic activity or a geographical reference area.
+* dimensions - *Array* *optional* of *[dimension](#dimension)* objects that describe the structure of a dimension, which is defined as a statistical concept used (most probably together with other statistical concepts) to identify a statistical series, such as a time series, e.g. a statistical concept indicating certain economic activity or a geographical reference area.
-* timeDimensions - *Array* *optional*.
+* timeDimension - *Object* *optional*.
 The *[timeDimension](#timeDimension)* object describes a special dimension which designates the period in time in which the data identified by the full series key applies..

 Example: